 The number of drivers has a strong influence on household travel behavior.
-Considering the effect of number of drivers on residential density, the total effect can be decomposed into direct and indirect effects.
 The total effects on each of the three endogenous variables are nonlinear, as captured by up to four variables: a continuous "number of drivers" variable, and dummy variables for one-driver, two-driver and three-or-more-driver households.
+However, the variables for one-driver, two-driver and three-or-more-driver households are all insignificant, indicating that the influence of drivers per household on annual vehicle usage exhibits a fairly linear pattern.
+The effect of the number of workers is smaller than that of the number of drivers.
+Unlike the total effect of the number of drivers, the influence of the number of workers exhibits a non-linear pattern.